testuserip/PackageIndexerProject/ReadMe.txt

 README.txt

-Please see the 'Design Rationale' for more details.
+Please see the 'Design Rationale' for more design details.

 This project is a package indexing server.
 It waits for client's to send it indexing requests.
 Here is a description of how it works :